-The Chinese overseas SEZs such as Sihanoukville and other port cities or border cities exemplify zones of legal exception that provide various forms of adaptable laws that facilitate the highest profits through commercial transactions, but also foster a zone where no juridical intervention can suppress the illegal derivative activities of human trafficking and the "pig-butchering" cyber scam.
-Complex underground criminal networks have existed around the Golden Triangle region for several decades and have been revived through the rise of China's Belt and Road Initiative.
-Several SEZs have been established with the support of the Chinese government as part of the Belt and Road Initiative; this is designed to promote economic development in the region and increase trade and investment between China and the countries of Southeast Asia.
+The Chinese overseas sezs such as Sihanoukville and other port cities or border cities exemplify zones of legal exception that provide various forms of adaptable laws, which facilitate the highest profits through commercial transactions, but also foster a zone where no juridical intervention can suppress the illegal derivative activities of human trafficking and the "pig-butchering" cyber-scam.
+Complex underground criminal networks have existed around the Golden Triangle region for several decades and have been revived through the rise of China's Belt-and-Road initiative.
+Several SEZS have been established with the support of the Chinese government as part of the Belt-and-Road initiative; this is designed to promote economic development in the region and increase trade and investment between China and the countries of Southeast Asia.
 However, SEZ infrastructure development and economic growth have also exacerbated criminal activities through legitimate companies.
-Even convicted financial money laundering and drug trafficking criminals from China have gathered in Sihanoukville, obtained their nationality and citizenship status, and resumed their criminal business (Kennedy and Southern 2022).
+For example, even convicted financial money laundering and drug trafficking criminals from China have gathered in Sihanoukville, obtained their nationality and citizenship status, and resumed their criminal business.

-The Role of the Port Cities in the Asian Mediterranean and Its Economic Corridors

 This article is concerned with the issue of human-related extractivist activities, that is, neoliberalized slavery, which has flourished in the 21st century through illegal practices being disguised as legal.

+3 The Role of the Port Cities in the Asian Mediterranean and Its Economic Corridors

-We can situate the case of the cyber slavery of the SSEZ in two contexts: first, the mechanism of the hinge of the geopolitical and geoeconomic cheap labor supply chain in the Asian Mediterranean; and second, its genealogical mutations and institutional transformations in local histories.
+We can situate the case of the cyber-slavery of the SSEZ in two contexts: first, the mechanism of the hinge of the geopolitical and geoeconomic cheap labor supply chain in the Asian Mediterranean; and second, its genealogical mutations and institutional transformations in local histories.

 The rise and fall of the trading port cities follow the flow of capital and military power in the different historical eras.
 Jean Gottmann (1952, 1957, 1976, 1991) interpreted the distributions of the port cities as political partitions of space and definitions of territories by the established order along the seaboard.
 His analysis offers a perspective for us to understand the choke points as hinges of several competing jurisdictions in the Asian Mediterranean across time.
-Moreover, we can envision the "hinge" not only connecting the place to a more comprehensive network through the economic corridors, but also as having a multi-dimensional and topological dynamism that links to a complex mobile networking system.
+Moreover, we can envision the "hinge" not only connecting the place to a more comprehensive network through the economic corridors, but also as having a multidimensional and topological dynamism that links to a complex mobile networking system.
 The ingenious innovations of technologies, institutions, and juridical implementations that support the transformation of the "hinge complex" showcase the characteristics of the time.

-The term "Asian Mediterranean," employed by François Gipouloux (2009a, 2009b), aroused scholarly interest in the concept of a "Mediterranean" in the geoeconomic and geopolitical relations in the Asian region.
-Following the Braudelian idea of the region, Gipouloux (2009b) suggests using the concept as an analytical tool and viewing the maritime space as one that breaks up borders; it is defined by flows, and different temporalities and economic/military corridors coexist.
+The term "Asian Mediterranean," which was first employed by François Gipouloux (2009a, 2009b), aroused scholarly interest in the concept of a "Mediterranean" in the geoeconomic and geopolitical relations in the Asian region.
+Following the Braudelian idea of the region, Gipouloux suggests using the concept as an analytical tool and viewing the maritime space as breaking up borders; it is defined by flows, and different temporalities and economic/military corridors coexist.
 According to Gipouloux, the Asian Mediterranean comprises the Sea of Japan, the Yellow Sea, the South China Sea, the Sulu Sea, and the Sea of the Célèbes.
 The characteristics of the Asian maritime system show that it is an interwoven and complex network of several large emporia.

-In her study China's Emergence as a Maritime Power, Angela Schottenhammer (2015) revealed a more comprehensive picture of the ancient maritime routes of the Asian Mediterranean Sea.
+In her study, China's Emergence as a Maritime Power, Angela Schottenhammer (2015) revealed a more comprehensive picture of the ancient maritime routes of the Asian Mediterranean Sea.
 The Persian and Arab overseas traders reached Southeast Asia as early as the sixth or seventh centuries, and China in the late seventh century.
-By the Han dynasty, around 202BC to 220AD, trade routes connected China to the Indian Ocean, from Kuang-chou to Vietnam, Cambodia, the Malay peninsula, the Philippines, Java, Sumatra, India, and West Asia.
-During the Sung (960-1279) and Yuan (1260-1368) dynasties, China was a maritime power and an emporium of commodity exchange in the medieval Asian world.
-The expansion of Chinese maritime trade with overseas countries not only went through the intermediacy of Persian and Arab merchants, who came to China via Southeast Asia, but also through Chinese intermediaries, who diverted their trade route so that it now ran over the sea rather than across the land (Schottenhammer 2015, 441-442).
+By the Han dynasty, around 202 BCE to 220 CE, trade routes connected China to the Indian Ocean, from Kuang-chou to Vietnam, Cambodia, the Malay peninsula, the Philippines, Java, Sumatra,